Corruption in North Korea

 Strict rules and draconian punishments imposed by the regime, for example, against accessing foreign media or for modifying radio or television receivers to access foreign media, are commonly evaded by offering bribes to the police.
-Informing on colleagues and family members has become less common.
+Informing colleagues and family members has become less common.

 North Korea's state media admitted widespread corruption in North Korea, when laying out the accusations against Jang Song-thaek after his execution in December 2013.
 The statement mentions bribery, deviation of materials, selling resources and land, securing funds and squandering money for private use by organizations under his control.